Posted on March 2, 2021

 1966 Paige’s Mother, Donna Holroyd, and her grandmother, Virginia Young LaRocca, are listed in the phone directory at 5760 Hazeltine.
 It’s an apartment building on the corner of Hazeltine and Hatteras in Van Nuys.
 Jack Holroyd is not listed at this location.
 They may have been separated or even divorced, at this time.
 Jack Holroyd went on to divorce two more women before he passed away in the early 2000s.

-Riverside Drive Elementary is located at 13061 Riverside Drive, very close to the Moorpark house.
+Diana and Connie could have gone to Riverside Drive Elementary.
+It is located at 13061 Riverside Drive.
+This is very close to the Moorpark house address.

 There would have been no Ventura Freeway to walk under along the way.
 I think that came in 1959.